woodRock/silver-rotary-phone/blog/README.md

 ```

 Now we have our first page done.
 We have implemented the basics of our Authentication using AWS Amplify.
 We will return to flesh out the full authentication system later.
 But onto the basic functionality of the application.

+# Day 3

+## CSS

+We fixed the lack of CSS styling, by using `@aws-amplify/ui-react` rather than `aws-amplify-react`.
+This package encapsulates the CSS styling for its components, without having to seperately import them.

+## Public

+Updates the title for the application and used a favorite icon with creative commons licensing.